walidelnozahy/cloud/docs/workflows/cloning.md

 Note that you should have access to `my-org-name`.
 You can also run clone command without specifying `org-name` and this will clone from your default org.

 ```
-# An error is occuring at staging but you can't reproduce it on your personal instance.
+# An error is occuring in staging but you can't reproduce it in your developer instance.
 # Clone staging with both code and data.
 > cloud clone staging